Psionyc/overfunded/contract/README.md

 # Overfunded Hardhat Project
-This is a curation of the contracts in the Overfunded project
+This is a curation of all the contracts used in the Overfunded project.
+For proper workflow; follow the instructiosn below